 You can perform squats, pull-ups, incline presses, flat bench, shoulder shrugs and a variety of other exercises with your rack, making it a very versatile piece of home gym equipment.

-To a certain extent the Powerline PPR200X rack does exceed expectations, for a frill-free budget rack, it proves to be a study well-built design, a spacious walk-in rack with enough room to easily manoeuvre and workout.
+To a certain extent the Powerline PPR200X rack does exceed expectations, for a frill-free budget rack, it proves to be a study well-built design, a spacious walk-in rack with enough room to easily maneuver and workout.
 I was happy to see the 24″ distance between the pillars